ZaneLesley/NCATrak-Mock-System/NCA-Trak-Mock-Workflow.md

 python3 -m pip install -r requirements.txt
 ```

-After this, you should be setup to be able to start developing in the NCA-Trak-Mock software.
+After this, you should be set up to be able to start developing in the NCA-Trak-Mock software.
 Please refer to the next section on the workflow

 # Workflow